-But Vietnam's history as a U.S. adversary that transitioned on its own terms to a dynamic free-market economy under a communist political system suggests a larger meaning for the summit.
+But Vietnam's history as a U.S. adversary in a long, divisive war that transitioned on its own terms to a dynamic free-market economy under a communist political system suggests a larger meaning for the summit.

-"By choosing Vietnam, the two leaders send a strong strategic message to the world that they are willing to make a breakthrough decision to turn an enemy into a friend and together make the world a better place, following the example of the U.S.-Vietnam relationship," said Vu Minh Khuong, an associate professor at Singapore's Lee Kuan Yew School of Public Policy.
+"By choosing Vietnam, the two leaders send a strong strategic message to the world that they are willing to make a breakthrough decision to turn an enemy into a friend and together make the world a better place, following the example of the U.S.-Vietnam relationship," said Le Hong Hiep, a research fellow at the ISEAS Yusof Ishak Institute in Singapore.

 A FRESH, SECURE STAGE